baileycmiller/blog/_posts/2017-08-08-midsummer-moods-playlist.md

 Due to the vacancy that mixed CD burning has left in my heart with the infiltration of streaming music services, I present to you a _playlist_.
 A lot of inspiring music—new and old—found its way to me this summer.
 And although it's a bit past _midsummer_, it's the time I'm holding on to.
 (Fall is depressing).

-Apologies for Spotify people.
+Apologies to Spotify people.
 I like Apple Music better.